GadgetRenu

 When Apple Trade-In Makes Sense

-- You'd spend the gift card amount on Apple products anyway
+• You'd spend the trade-in value on Apple products anyway

 Band Condition: Does It Matter?